Earth Sciences: Future Planet Ecosystem Science (MSc)

 Master’s thesis project

 The Master’s thesis research project is literally your masterpiece.
 It is an independent research project supervised by an expert.
 The topic of your research is preferably closely linked to the research of the group but can also be chosen freely as long as an expert on the topic can be found to supervise you.
 During the period that you are working on your research project you will be a member of a research group to optimise communication with your peers and supervisors, to provide you with a broader perspective by being involved in other research as well, and to facilitate you in developing your professional network.
+You can also develop your project based on any of the research areas of the related research institutes.

 Related research institutes